 I am not a perfect parent.
 This isn’t a magical chart that is going to solve all your problems but it’s pretty close!

 If you are really struggling with behaviors, or getting kids to pitch in then please give this system a shot!
-I am here to help you and provide resources to help you feel less overwhelmed and simplify motherhood.
+I want to help you and provide resources to make you feel less overwhelmed and simplify motherhood.

-I’ve been the yelling overwhelmed mom who feels like her kids are all over the place and all you do is yell clean and cry.
-THIS HELPS!
+I’ve been the yelling, overwhelmed mom who feels like her kids are all over the place, and all you do is yell clean and cry.

 I am passionate about building a positive family dynamic where each member is loving, respectful and contributing.